Natural Spices & Herbs Used for Animal Nutrition

 Cattle producers faced with fly problems, for example, are using California-grown garlic as a solution.
 Animals that consume garlic emit an odor through their skin and breath that repels pests like flies.
 While some feed producers mix it in with a salt or mineral to create a finished product, some cattle farmers prefer to mix garlic powder directly.

-science, simple principles
+Complex science, simple principles

 These are just a few examples, but there are countless more health benefits to spices and herbs for animals.
 Many aromatic plants have histories of medicinal use going back millennia, but research continues to discover additional beneficial effects.